DPassarelli/w3c-xml-validator/README.md

 ## Why?

-I was frustrated by the lack of programmatic options for validating XML with JavaScript...in particular, for validating against a public DTD.
-I realize that there may not be a big need for this across the Node.js community as a whole, but nonetheless it is something I required, so I built this.
+I was frustrated by the lack of programmatic options for validating XML with JavaScript...in particular, when validating against a public DTD, and without requiring something like [libxml](http://www.xmlsoft.org) to be installed locally.

+There are one or two other modules that come close, but they either don't meet those requirements, or aren't cross-platform.
+This one is!

 ## W3C